-In 'share acquisitions', no such shareholder approval rights exist except that approval at a general meeting of shareholders is necessary for share acquisitions for some closed companies, if the articles of incorporation of such companies so provide.
-However, as a matter of course, each shareholder has a choice not to sell such shareholder's shares.
-Mergers, share exchanges, share transfers, corporate splits and business transfers (however, as for transferor, only in the case of transfer of all or a substantial part of its business to another company, or, as for transferee, acceptance of all the business of another company) must be approved by a super majority resolution with an affirmative vote of at least two-thirds of the votes at a general meeting of shareholders, where the shareholders present at such meeting hold at least a majority (which resolution requirements and quorum requirements can be modified by the articles of incorporation to the extent permitted under the Company Law) of the relevant voting rights.
+Mergers, share exchanges, share transfers, corporate splits and business transfers (however, as for transferor, only in the case of transfer of all or a substantial part of its business to another company, or, as for transferee, acceptance of all the business of another company) must be approved by a super majority resolution.
 In small mergers, share exchanges and corporate splits below certain threshold requirements - as well as for shareholders' approval at a subsidiary in any of those business combinations, implemented with its 90 per cent or more parent company - this shareholders' approval is not required.
-Dissenting shareholders have appraisal rights (except for the shareholders of the acquired company in a small corporate split).
+Dissenting shareholders have appraisal rights (except for the shareholders of the acquired company in a small size corporate split).

-9 Hostile transactions

-What are the special considerations for unsolicited transactions?
+Hostile transactions What are the special considerations for unsolicited transactions?

 In Japan, the number of hostile transactions is gradually increasing, but the number of those that have been successful is still very small, partly owing to the negative image associated with hostile transactions in the market.
-Since 2005, a number of listed companies have adopted anti-hostile-takeover plans ranging from poison pills to simple declarations by management that it will take anti-hostile-takeover measures whenever a hostile takeover is launched that is not in accord with the best interests of the company and its shareholders, and in 2007, the Supreme Court rendered a decision upholding the validity of the anti-hostile takeover plans using poison pills.
+Since 2005, a number of listed companies have adopted anti-hostile takeover plans ranging from 'poison pills' to simple declarations by management that it will take anti-hostile-takeover measures whenever a hostile takeover is launched that is not in accord with the best interests of the company and its shareholders, and in 2007, the Supreme Court rendered a decision upholding the validity of the anti-hostile takeover plans using poison pills.
 It should also be noted that while the purchaser is not able to conduct a due diligence investigation of the target in the case of a hostile takeover, the disclosure of publicly traded companies in Japan is sometimes not necessarily sufficient.